giuliandrimba/nu/README.md

 `npm run bump --<patch|major|minor>`

 Also, a html tag will be added to the top of the page with the project version and build time.
+> It will be removed if you run the production build

 ## Setup